ecosystem-guides.com

 Great quote: "You are very sexiful"

-Often derided, but now recognized as a classic, this is the first James Bond movie without Sean Connery, and with an Australian from the country no less.
+Often derided, but now recognized as a classic, this is the first James Bond movie without Sean Connery, and with an Australian from the bush no less.
 While he is not a great actor, George Lazenby comes across as a more human Bond.
 The film, which follows the novel quite closely, has loads of great action.
 And Diana Rigg.
 If anyone deserves to be Mrs. James Bond, it is "M. Appeal".

 'Common Ravens' Corvus corax are seen around the climber.